ocxtal/nd/README.md

 ## Background

 The initial idea of nd was obtained when I worked with the bam format, a widely used file format in bioinformatics next-generation sequencing (NGS) analyses.
 The bam format is a concatenation of multiple gzip blocks, each containing a small number of "sequence alignments" that represent a correspondence between two DNA sequences.
-As a single NGS sample (e.g., a sufficient amount to reconstruct a human genome) consists of several hundred or thousand million DNA fragments, the entire bam file sometimes gets hundreds of gigabytes.
+As a single NGS sample (e.g., a sufficient amount to reconstruct a human genome) consists of several hundred or thousand million DNA fragments and their alignments, the entire bam file sometimes gets hundreds of gigabytes.

 Working with large bam files is quite a job, especially when it involves debugging programs or repairing broken bam files.
-For example, it's not rare to see a segmentation fault in an alignment processing routine caused by a weird sequence pattern or an unexpected file corruption due to a bit-flipping error during transfer.
+For example, it's not rare to see a segmentation fault in an alignment processing routine caused by a weird sequence pattern or unexpected file corruption due to a bit-flipping error during transfer.
 As the program takes over hours or days to process such a large file, it will inevitably take a long time to locate the error by running the same program with the same input (whether using gdb or relying on printf).

 In most of these cases, it was practical to infer the location that caused the error from the evidence around and strip the "bad" gzip blocks away before re-running the program.
 Since a bam file is a concatenation of independent gzip blocks, a re-concatenation of the blocks without specific blocks is also a valid bam file.
 Once I removed the blocks that caused the error, I could run the analysis pipeline to the end to see roughly if the script is sane and will produce an expected result.
 Also, the extracted blocks helped debug the program as they can be used as a small input to reproduce the segmentation fault in a few seconds.